PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Fractured Khyber Dragonshard.md

 - These shards are the sources of power [[Woe]] is seeking.
 - They can be combined with a soul through a ritual, giving the user power, but also corrupting them.
 - Once they are all combined again, the user's soul will be consumed as fuel to release Rak Tulkesh's avatar from its bonds.
+- Can only be properly wielded by one that is *tainted*
+	-
 ### Location

 - The main gem is [[Woe#Abilities & Powers|Woe's phylactery]]